 These responsibilities are in addition to the Project Website Branding Requirements document, which primarily focuses on website display, and to the Apache Trademark Reporting Guidelines, which detail how users and committers may report issues involving Apache brand uses.

 Podling (PPMCs) must liaise with the Incubator PMC prior to taking any external action (such as emailing an external party).
 The Incubator PMC should loop in trademarks@ if there are any questions.

-This document defines the board's expectation that PMCs manage their own project's brand: how the project displays its own brand in public and responds to obvious uses of the project's brand by third parties, and to comply with the Apache Trademark Policy.
-The Apache Software Foundation owns all Apache™ marks, and administers them on behalf of all Apache projects.
+This document defines the board's expectation that PMCs manage their own project's brand: how the project displays its own brand in public; how the project responds to obvious uses of the project's brand by third parties; and how the PMC is to comply with the Apache Trademark Policy and the Project Website Branding Requirements.
+The Apache Software Foundation owns all Apache® marks, and administers them on behalf of all Apache projects.
 PMCs are expected to actively manage their project's brand, and to ask for assistance from Brand Management or Legal Affairs when necessary.

 While the Apache License encourages third parties to use our code, it does not permit third parties to use any Apache trademarks in ways that would harm any Apache projects or communities or that would confuse consumers as to the true source of Apache software.
 In particular, section 6 of the Apache License 2.0 notes:

 - Trademarks.
 This License does not grant permission to use the trade names, trademarks, service marks, or product names of the Licensor, except as required for reasonable and customary use in describing the origin of the Work and reproducing the content of the NOTICE file.